w3c/cogai/Immersive-Web/README.md

 Cognitive AI will be an important enabler for immersive presence in extended reality applications.
 Here is a brief account of a proposed architecture for scalable low-latency virtual worlds using Web technologies and AI:

 **Web Transport protocol and API**: UDP based asynchronous messaging for ArrayBuffers that can be handed directly to WebGPU for rendering without the need for parsing.
+Clients stream their updates to the spatial zone's server, which merges data from different clients and streams it back to all clients in that zone.

 **WebGPU**: platform neutral API for hardware acceleration of 3D graphics, providing compute shaders and superior performance compared to WebGL.